-The paper suggests the presence of State Capture as the defining characteristic of SBLR in post-Revolution Tunisia.
-This refers to a situation where big businesspersons- or tycoonsdominate the state and where other social actors are weaker, despite the freedom of association that a more open political system provides (see Hellman et al., 2003; Innes, 2014; Sabry, 2022a).
-The combination of powerful tycoons, weaker state, and ineffectively organized social actors produced conditions that harmed sustainability and exposed the population, and especially labor to environmental hazards.
-Tycoons were able to violate environmental regulations and Green innovation and the adoption of Green technologies were both discouraged.
-Two industrial sectors which are crucial for the Tunisian economy and which at the same time have notorious record of environmental pollution are studied with reference to the main actors in SSR, the textiles and extractive phosphate industries.
+The paper suggests the presence of state capture as the defining characteristic of state-businesslabor relations (SBLR) in post-revolution Tunisia.
+This refers to a situation where big businesspersons (or tycoons) dominate the state and other social actors are weaker, despite the freedom of association that a more open political system provides (see Hellman et al., 2003; Innes, 2014; Sabry, 2022a).
+The combination of powerful tycoons, a weaker state, and ineffectively organized social actors produced conditions that harmed sustainability and exposed the population, especially labor, to environmental hazards.
+Tycoons were able to violate environmental regulations, and the adoption of green innovations and technologies was discouraged.
+Two industrial sectors that are crucial for the Tunisian economy and have notorious records of environmental pollution are studied with reference to the main actors in SSRs: the textiles and phosphate extraction industries.
 The empirical part of the paper depends on qualitative data collected from fieldwork interviews and publications of CSOs, as well as other available academic publications.

-The paper will start with a theoretical perspective exploring how SSR affect sustainable development with a focus on State Capture as a relevant SSR mode for the Tunisian case.
-Accordingly, some hypotheses will be formulated.
-This will be followed by the methodology section.
-The following section would be on the case of Tunisia, where the identified two sectors will be analyzed.
-The paper will end with a conclusion.
+The paper starts with a theoretical perspective exploring how SSRs affect sustainable development, with a focus on state capture as a relevant SSR mode for the Tunisian case.
+Some hypotheses are formulated accordingly, followed by the methodology section.
+Then, the paper examines the case of Tunisia and analyzes the two identified two sectors.
+Finally, the paper concludes.